Junior Eurovision Song Contest 2018

 The winner was with the song "Anyone I Want to Be" by Roksana Węgiel.
-Poland won the Junior Eurovision Song Contest for the first time.
+This was Poland's first victory in the contest.
 Returning country came second, while placed third for the second year in a row. was the fourth best performing debuting nation, after and 's victories in 2003 and 2014 respectively, and 's second place in 2007, finishing sixth, whilst came last.

 Location

 Minsk Arena in Minsk, where 2018 Junior Eurovision was hosted.

 The EBU confirmed on 15 October 2017 that the contest would be hosted by Belarus.
-This was the second time Belarus hosts the Junior Eurovision Song contest, after hosting the contest.
+This was the second time Belarus hosted the Junior Eurovision Song contest, after hosting the contest.

 Venue

 On 21 November 2017, Belarus' Deputy Prime Minister Vasily Zharko confirmed that the contest was scheduled to be held at Minsk-Arena in November 2018.
 The arena previously hosted the 2010 contest.
 However, on 26 November 2017, it was confirmed by the host broadcaster that the exact location of the contest is still unknown, stating that Minsk Arena was one of the possible options.
 On 18 March 2018, the 15,000-capacity Minsk-Arena was confirmed as the venue by the contest organisers.